silomo-luthando-kunene/unsupervised-learning-model_customer-risk-segmentation/README.md

 Applying Principal Component Analysis and Agglomerative Hierarchical Clustering to segment borrowers based on credit standing and financial behaviour with the goal of reducing client portfolio risk.

 ## 🎯 Problem Statement
 Traditional lending frameworks depend heavily on linear, rule-based scoring.
-This structural approach overlooks multi-variable factors that determines the level of risk related to a client - like applicants with stable credit scores who simultaneously seek maximum credit while having a high debt-to-income (DTI) metrics.
-This blind spot results in high default/delinquency concentration, costing lenders capital, that be prevented/saved by segmenting borrowers based on their layered financial behaviour.
+This structural approach overlooks multi-variable factors that determines the level of risk related to a client - like applicants with stable credit scores who simultaneously seek maximum credit while having high debt-to-income (DTI) metrics.
+This blind spot results in high default/delinquency concentration, costing lenders capital, that could be prevented/saved by segmenting borrowers based on their layered financial behaviour.

 ---